MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 ### Monetize your app

-You can choose how you'll monetize your app across tablets, PCs, and other devices.
+You can choose how you'll monetize your app.
 There are a number of ways to make money with your app.
 All you need to do is choose the one that works best for you, for example:

 - A paid download is the simplest option.
-Just name your price.
+Just name the price.
 - Trials let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.
 - Sale prices to incentivize users.
 - In-app purchases and ads are also available.

 ### Apps from the Microsoft Store provide a seamless install, uninstall, and upgrade experience

 All UWP apps are distributed using a packaging system that protects the user, device, and system.
-Users never need to regret installing an app.
-UWP apps can be uninstalled without leaving anything behind except the documents created with the app.
+Users never need regret installing an app because UWP apps can be uninstalled without leaving anything behind except the documents created with the app.

 Apps can be deployed and updated seamlessly.
 App packaging can be modularized so that you can download content and extensions on demand.

 ## Deliver relevant, real-time info to your users to keep them coming back

 There are a variety of ways to keep users engaged with your UWP app:

 - Live tiles and lock screen tiles that show contextually relevant and timely info from your app at a glance.
 - Push notifications that bring real-time alerts to your user’s attention.
 - User Activities allow users to pick up where they left off in your app, even across devices.